analogdevicesinc/ai8x-training/README.md

 ![CNNInFlight](docs/CNNInFlight.png)

 The AI8X accelerator consists of 64 parallel processors.
+There are four groups that contain 16 processors each.

 Each processor includes a pooling unit and a convolutional engine with dedicated weight memory:

 ![Overview](docs/Overview.png)